Puppet masters can only run on *nix machines, but Windows machines can run as Puppet agents.

 - On your Windows machine, using your SFTP client, copy the master installer package onto the Linux machine you’ve designated to be your master.

-Linux machine should have a designated hostname.
-To verify the hostname, run
+Your Linux machine should have a designated hostname.
+To verify

 This method depends on both the OS and cloud/virtualization platform you’re using.